clone(category1-huschi-net.html) - phpMan

 int flags, void *arg, ...

-/* Prototype for the raw system call */
+/* For the prototype of the raw system call, see NOTES */

 DESCRIPTION